How to Prevent Hair Loss Before It Starts: The Clinical Science of Proactive Scalp Health

 4. The Three Pillars of Preventive Scalp Health

-| Standard approach | What it does | What it misses | Why it fails prevention |
+| Standard approach | What it does | What it misses | Why it falls short on prevention |

 |---|---|---|---|

-| Generic shampoo | Cleanses hair fiber and scalp surface | pH calibration, scalp type profiling, microbiome impact | Most shampoos are alkaline — disrupting the acid mantle with every wash and accelerating the SQOOH cascade |
+| Generic shampoo | Cleanses hair fiber and scalp surface | pH calibration, scalp type profiling, microbiome impact | Many shampoos sit above the scalp's natural pH — disturbing the acid mantle with every wash |

-| Silicone-based conditioners | Adds slip and shine to hair shaft | Scalp health entirely | Heavy silicones create biofilms around follicle openings — trapping debris and creating the congestion environment for inflammatory clustering |
+| Silicone-based conditioners | Adds slip and shine to hair shaft | Scalp health entirely | Heavy silicones can build up around follicle openings, trapping debris and contributing to congestion |

-| Salon styling treatments | Cosmetic hair improvement | Living scalp ecosystem — treats dead fiber, not living skin | Chemical texturizing, bleaching, and heat services compound oxidative scalp stress without addressing the barrier damage they create |
+| Salon styling treatments | Cosmetic hair improvement | The living scalp — treats the fiber, not the skin | Chemical texturizing, bleaching and heat services add oxidative stress without addressing the barrier damage they cause |

-| OTC hair vitamins | Internal nutritional supplementation | Scalp environment, microbiome, barrier function, scalp type | Addresses one of multiple pathways — nutritional support alone does not prevent SQOOH oxidation, follicle congestion, or barrier failure |
+| OTC hair vitamins | Internal nutritional supplementation | Scalp environment, microbiome, barrier function, scalp type | Addresses one pathway only — nutrition alone does not prevent squalene oxidation, follicle congestion, or barrier failure |

 6. Building Your Preventive Scalp Protocol

-Universal prevention — for all scalp types
+Universal — for all scalp types

 7. The Kapykon Digital Assessment — Seeing What the Naked Eye Cannot